mykaadev/NsTween/README.md

 <!-- GH_ONLY_END -->

 ## 👀 Summary
-`NsTween` is a small yet powerful tweening framework for Unreal Engine.
+NsTwee is a small yet powerful tweening framework for Unreal Engine.
 It allows smooth interpolation of floats, vectors and quaternions using a rich set of easing functions.
 Tweens can be controlled entirely through C++ or Blueprint nodes.

 ## 📦 Features
 - **Multiple data types**: Tween `float`, `vector`, `vector2D`, `rotator` and `quaternion` values.